-- CEWS found in this very short period of time, that these 4 Canadian rattlesnake species are popular in classified websites in Canada and the US, such as Etsy, eBay, Mercado Libre, many other classified websites, and social media. - This is a draft report, which has been a challenge to do, due to the short time to do it, so we are already capturing data and links to continue monitoring the e-commerce of rattlesnakes up to the CITES CoP20 in 2025. - Crotalus horridus is the most exploited species among these 4 rattlesnake species. - The most exploited rattlesnakes that we found (not Canadian), are the Western diamondback rattlesnake and the Eastern diamondback rattlesnake.
-We found lots of ads for skin and other products in Canada, the US, and Mexico. - Many of the live rattlesnakes found are wild-caught. - Other rattlesnake products and derivatives do not specify the rattlesnake species.
-Most of them are made in Mexico and sold in Canada and the US.
-In Mexico, such products are found commonly online, in pharmacies, and in natural stores. - In Facebook, many of reptile sellers use special words and abbreviations to openly sell and/or exchange rattlesnakes and other wildlife, to pass undetected by the Facebook algorithm.
-This algorithm has proven to be inefficient in censuring such ads, as more than often it censures and rejects good, proper, and even legit posts.
-Somehow it allows many videos, reels, pages, groups, and individuals to be undetected and continue to sell wild and endangered animals as exotic pets, as people abusing animals for likes.
+- CEWS found in this very short period of time, that these 4 Canadian rattlesnake species are popular in classified websites in Canada and the US, such as Etsy, eBay, Mercado Libre, many other classified websites, and social media. - This is a draft report, which has been a challenge due to the short time to do it, so we are already capturing data and links to continue doing this e-commerce monitoring up to the CITES CoP20 in 2025 - Crotalus horridus is the most exploited species among these 4 rattlesnake species. - The most exploited rattlesnakes that we found (not Canadian), are the Western diamondback rattlesnake and the Eastern diamondback rattlesnake.
+We found lots of ads of skin and other products in Canada, US and Mexico. - Many of the live rattlesnakes found are wild caught. - Other rattlesnakes products and derivatives do not specify the rattlesnake species.
+Most of them are made in Mexico, and sold in Canada and the US.
+In Mexico such products are found commonly online, in pharmacies and natural stores. - In Facebook, many of the reptile sellers use special words and abbreviations to openly sell and / or exchange rattlesnakes and other wildlife, to pass undetected by the Facebook algorithm.
+This algorithm has proven to be inefficient censuring such ads, as more than often it censures and rejects good, proper and even educative posts.
+Somehow allows many videos, reels, pages, groups and individuals to be undetected and continue to sell wild and endangered animals as exotic pets, as well people abusing animals for likes.
 The sellers have outsmarted the algorithm for years.
-Facebook META needs many more humans moderating their social networking service, to efficiently remove and block the trader's and sellers' posts and pages. - The sellers in Facebook and classified ads in other platforms, help each other with advice on how to get licenses to capture and keep wild-caught rattlesnakes, by getting a hunting license according to their province or state., to collect them privately, breed, or to sell them.
+Facebook needs many more humans moderating their social networking service, to efficiently remove and block the traders and sellers posts and pages. - The sellers in Facebook and classified ads in websites, they help each other with advise in how to get licenses to capture and keep wild caught rattlesnakes, by getting a hunting license according to their province or state.